r0tifer/CredentialExposure/README.md

 Both notification types use the SMTP settings in the configuration file.
 Supply credentials for an account authorised to send emails on behalf of your security team, and verify that any required TLS settings match your mail gateway.

 > [!IMPORTANT]
-> `EmailUserPassword` must contain the encrypted output from `Get-PwndNotifcationPassworSecret`.
+> `EmailUserPassword` must contain the encrypted output from `Get-ExposureNotificationSecret`.
 Run the command while signed in as the service account (or scheduled-task identity) that will execute the module so DPAPI can decrypt the value at runtime.

 ## Active Directory auditing workflow